What is a Wood Model Maker?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-There were about 1,900 jobs for Wood Model Maker in 2016 (in the United States).
+In 2016, there was an estimated number of 1,900 jobs in the United States for Wood Model Maker.
 There is little to no growth in job opportunities for Wood Model Maker.
 The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Wood Model Maker are Idaho, Maine, and North Carolina.
 Watch out if you plan on working in Washington, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.